citp/privacy-policy-historical/c/ca/cas/casualclub.com.md

 Please refer to the provisions of art.
 5 'Intellectual property' as regards intellectual property rights on the contents.
 Members have the right to delete such content from the site at any time by terminating their contract with Casual Club, according to the provisions of art.
 6 'Termination of contract and elimination of profile.'
 Since it concerns information available in the announcement, research criteria and the presentation of the Member, the data will be eliminated definitively only after the next time the (printed, audiovisual or digital) communication means containing the Member's contents have been updated or modified.

-The person in charge of the Processing sensitive information is the company Tekka Date SA, the owner of Casual Club service, headquartered in Via Trevano 7, 6900 Lugano, Switzerland.
+The person in charge of the Processing sensitive information is the company Tekka Digital SA, the owner of Casual Club service, headquartered in Via Trevano 7, 6900 Lugano, Switzerland.
 The data and the www.casualclub.com site are protected at the headquarters of the Person in charge of processing the information.
 The Member can contact at any time, by sending an e-mail to <http://www.help-tkd.com/en_GB/contact/index/pid/3>, the Person in charge of processing the information in order to obtain confirmation whether his/her personal data exists or not, even if they're not saved yet and have them communicated in an intelligible way.
 Furthermore, the Member has the right to request the Person in charge of processing personal information to delete his/her personal information (by that, it is meant to destroy such information without any possibility to restore it), transform it into anonymous form (changing the data into anonymous format) or to freeze the processing of their personal data (conserving the data by temporarily suspending any kind of processing).
 The Member has the right to object to the handling of any personal data that concern him/her, in whole or partly, on legitimate grounds, even if they are relevant to the purpose of the collection or are used for sending advertisement, direct sales, market research purposes or commercial communication.